eNMS-automation/eNMS/docs/services/default_services.rst

       - ``Credentials`` Choose between device credentials from the inventory or user credentials (login credentials for the eNMS user) when connecting to each device.
   - ``Specific``
       - ``Protocol``: Use either ICMP or TCP packets to ping the devices
-      - ``Port`` Which ports to ping (should be formatted as a list of ports separated by a comma, for example "22,23,49").
+      - ``Ports`` Which ports to ping (should be formatted as a list of ports separated by a comma, for example "22,23,49").
       - ``count``: Number of ping packets to send
-      - ``packet_size`` Size of the ping packet payload to send in bytes
       - ``Timeout`` Seconds to wait before declaring timeout
       - ``ttl`` Time to Live parameter, which tells routers when to discard this packet because it has been in the network too long (too many hops)
+      - ``packet_size`` Size of the ping packet payload to send in bytes

 UNIX Command Service
 --------------------